databrickslabs/ucx/README.md

 ## Group migration

-During the UC adoption, it's critical to move the groups (group objects) from the workspace to account level.
+During the UC adoption, it's critical to move the groups from the workspace to account level.

 To deliver this migration, the following steps are performed: